blundell/lottie-dynamic-properties/README.md

 > properties by their name using a KeyPath.

 And to understand those KeyPaths, the answer is not in the source json files but in the resolved file.
-The blog explains how to get these, for our example you can find the resolved paths in the local file `resolved-keypaths.txt`.
+The blog explains how to get these, for our example you can find the resolved paths in the local file [resolved-keypaths.txt](resolved-keypaths.txt).

 This app downloads the lottie file from here: https://drive.google.com/uc?id=1ebWqd_e2ci4kSKB83e37q2Bl0YMadwxv thus showing how you can control the dynamic properties of a lottie image (by knowing the collection of Layers), as well as control the source of that image remotely.

-If you are interested in looking at that json file, a local version in in this repo `lemon-lottie.json`.
+If you are interested in looking at that json file, a local version in in this repo [lemon-lottie.json](lemon-lottie.json).

 The app running: